GrimReaper3223/javafx-hot-reload-GREAT-REPO-/README.md

 - No dependencies on other modules than javafx.*, atlantafx.base, org.kordamp.ikonli.javafx, org.kordamp.ikonli.core, org.kordamp.ikonli.feather, org.kordamp.ikonli.material2.
 - A default constructor is required.

-Off course this is still a work in progress and I'm hoping to remove some of there restriction.
+Off course this is still a work in progress and I'm hoping to remove some of these restrictions.

 ## How does this compare to Scenebuilder?
 Both projects provide an interactive way to create visual components.
 While Scenebuilder provides a drag 'n drop appraoach that result in FXML files, this project requires you to code Java files.
 The direct feedback allows for easy